Easypay/woocomerce-easypay/2.0/README.md

 # How it works
 ## In general
 Your clients checkout their order and pay you using Credit Card / Multibanco / MBWay through easypay’s payment plugin.

-Once the payment process is completed easypay’s online services notify the plugin and you can verify it on easypay’s backoffice or on your own system.
+Once the payment process is completed easypay’s online services notify the plugin and you can verify it on easypay’s Backoffice or on your own system.

-You can follow the systems interactions in easypay’s backoffice.

 ## In particular
 ### WooCommerce Easypay Gateway Credit Card
 This plugin allows for (single payment) credit card order payment at your shop, enabling a costumer to jump into our gateway for safe credit card authorization and later (manual ou automatic) values capture.

 When your customer checks out he / she will be taken to easypay’s credit card gateway to enter the credit card details.
-After the transaction is authorised by easypay’s services he/she is redirected back to your online shop.
+After the transaction is authorised by easypay’s services he / she is redirected back to your online shop.

 If you have automatic capture configured the plugin tries to capture the funds as soon as possible.

 Once the payment process is completed easypay’s online services notify the plugin.
-You can follow the systems interactions in easypay’s backoffice.

 ### WooCommerce Easypay Gateway Multibanco
 This plugin allows for Multibanco order payment at your shop using easypay as a payment identifier provider.

 When your customer checks out he / she will receive an email with the necessary payment identifier to pay on an Multibanco machine or on they’re online banking.

 Once the payment process is completed easypay’s online services notify the plugin.

 ### WooCommerce Easypay Gateway MBWay
 This plugin allows for MBWay order payment at your shop using easypay as a payment provider and the MBWay app installed on the customer’s cellphone.

 When your customer checks out he / she will receive an notification on they’re MBWay app that you wish to charge they’re account with the order value.

 The plugin waits for 5 minutes for the customer’s OK or NOT OK.
-When the customer allows the transaction the plugin tries to get the funs from the customer if automatic capture is configured, if not you may do it on easypay’s backoffice.
+When the customer allows the transaction the plugin tries to get the funs from the customer if automatic capture is configured, if not you may do it on easypay’s Backoffice.

 If the 5 minutes are over and the customer does nothing the order and authorisation are automatically canceled.

 ## Before installing the plugin…
 You must have an easypay payments account - _sandbox_ or _production_ - with the desired payment method activated by your easypay business manager.